MrakDun-desu/BlockstackerDocs/Stat-counting.md

 3. Add a stat counter to it and choose `custom` as the stat counter type.
 4. After selecting `custom`, two new fields should appear - stat counter name and stat counter filename.
 For the name, just choose whatever you think is right.
 For filename, you should type exactly the filename that you added into the `statCounters` directory, including the extension.
 In the future, you'll be able to pick from a dropdown.
 5. After choosing a game to play, choose your new group as stat counter group for that game.
 6. You should now be able to see the stat counter working.
-If there are any errors during execution, Blockstacker will display an alert and shut down the stat counter.
+If there are any errors during execution, UStacker will display an alert and shut down the stat counter.

 ### Creating a custom stat counter